-An e-commerce website allowed users to view product and its price, select that product, purchase summary, and then proceed to the checkout.
-The process was designed to be executed in this particular order only and the administrator did not set rules for something different.
+An e-commerce website allowed users to view the product and its price, select that product, purchase a summary, and then proceed to the checkout.
+The process was designed to be executed in this particular order only.
+And the administrator did not set rules for something different.

-An attacker discovered that he could go back to the shopping cart after injecting custom price in the URL.
-Website’s server executed it and allowed the attacker to pay for the revised pricing.
+An attacker discovered that he could go back to the shopping cart after injecting custom prices in the URL.
+The website’s server executed it and allowed the attacker to pay for the revised pricing.

 In fact, in recent times, more and more hackers are looking for ways that go undetected by automated scanning, the ways that exploit business logic paradoxes.

 Security analysts believe that web applications were and are being exploited with business logic vulnerabilities.
 Unfortunately, most companies do not even know about them unless there is monetary leakage.
-Following are some of the rules that need assessment.
+The following are some of the rules that need assessment.